fmalmeida/bacannot/docs/quickstart.md

 !!! info ""

     Unfortunately, due to file sizes, we could not provide fast5 files for users to check on the methylation step.

+### Annotation with bakta

+User can also perform the core generic annotation with bakta instead of prokka.
+Please read [the manual](manual#bakta-annotation).